KITTERY, Maine – Seven people were injured in a fire on a nuclear submarine at the Portsmouth Naval Shipyard on Wednesday night.

 The cause of the fire remains unknown.
 An investigation into the cause has been launched, but is expected to take a long time to complete.
 Officials aren't saying if human error has been ruled out or if the focus is on mechanical issues.

 The fire was reported at 5:41 p.m.
-Wednesday, and was extinguished about 10 hours later at 3:48 a.m. on Thursday, according to the shipyard.
+Wednesday, , according to the shipyard.
 The nuclear propulsion spaces were physically isolated early in the event from the forward compartment fire and remained safe and stable throughout the event.

 Capt.
 Bryant Fuller, the shipyard's commander, said there were no weapons on board, and all personnel were accounted for.